occiware/MartServer/doc/server.md

  - server.http.port=8080

- Where the port is between 1 and 9999 a good pratice to set the port is to assume that all port before 1000 are not ok.
+ Where the port is between 1 and 9999 a good practice to set the port is to assume that all port before 1000 are not ok.
 So you can choose a port like 1001.

  - server.log.directory=/logging/application/logs